Kingfisher Creek crossing upgrade - Woolloongabba

 - Kingfisher Creek crossing project plan (Word - 863Kb).

-The existing crossing will be upgraded to improve accessibility and amenity for local residents and commuters.
+The new crossing improves accessibility and amenity for local residents and commuters.

 - phone the project team on 1800 669 416 during business hours